 To enroll in one of our camps, download the appropriate forms below.
 We recommend that you return your application quickly to secure your enrollment.
 Please email email@example.com or call 919-749-5212 if you have any questions.
 We hope to see you this summer!

 Mail Applications and Emergency Contact and Medical Forms to:

 Dr. Theresa Shebalin

-Dr. Theresa McReynolds Shebalin directs the Archaeology Explorers and Archaeology Adventurers camps.
+Dr. Theresa McReynolds Shebalin directs the Archaeology Adventurers camps.
 She is a middle school science teacher in Durham, North Carolina.
-Dr. Shebalin has a PhD in anthropology from the University of North Carolina.
+Dr. Shebalin has a Ph.D. in Anthropology from the University of North Carolina.

-John Krebs is the Staff Archaeologist for the Exploring Joara Foundation.
-He is currently completing his M.A. in Anthropology, focusing on Historical Archaeology through the University of West Florida where he received his B.A. in Anthropology.
+Melissa Timo is the Staff Archaeologist for the Exploring Joara Foundation.
+She has an M.A. in Historical and Public Archaeology from the University of West Florida.

 Additional camp staff includes archaeologists affiliated with the Exploring Joara Foundation.
 The camper to staff ratio is approximately 5:1.